mosomate/uno-cnc-enclosure/README.md

 **I don't take any responsibilities for injuries and/or any damage caused by this design.
 Build at you own risk!**

 # 3D printing
-You can download all the necassary STL files for 3D printing from the project's Thingiverse page:
+You can download all the necessary STL files for 3D printing from the project's Thingiverse page:

 [Enclosure for Arduino UNO + CNC Shield](https://www.thingiverse.com/thing:7212313)